What do mosquitoes look like and why are they concerning?

 What’s the best way to prevent a mosquito infestation?

 Outdoor recycling containers should have drainage holes in the bottom.
 Turn over wheelbarrows and wading pools when they are not in use, and do not let water stagnate in birdbaths.
 Gutters should be cleaned every year, particularly if the leaves from surrounding trees tend to clog them.
 Aerating ornamental pools or stocking them with fish will help prevent mosquitoes from taking a liking to them.
 Swimming pools should be cleaned and chlorinated regularly and any water that may collect on pool covers should be removed.
-To get rid of mosquitoes around your property call EXCEL today and have one of our experts visit you.
+To get rid of mosquitoes around your property call EXCEL and ask for the mosquito control program today and have one of our experts visit you.